Deacon John Moore: Biography

 Moore grew up in New Orleans' 8th Ward.
 He plays guitar and is the brother of the Creole scholar Sybil Kein.
 He is a cradle Catholic.
 His daughter is the publisher Lisa C. Moore.

 He was active on the New Orleans R&B scene since his teens, and became a session man on many hit recordings of the late 1950s and the 1960s, including those by Allen Toussaint, Irma Thomas, Lee Dorsey, Ernie K-Doe, and others.

-His band The Ivories at New Orleans' Dew Drop Inn attracted an enthusiastic following, sometimes upstaging visiting national acts Moore was hired to open for.
-While highly regarded locally and by his fellow musicians, lack of hit records under his own name kept him from the national fame achieved by a number of his peers.
+His band The Ivories, which performed at New Orleans' Dew Drop Inn, attracted a following.
+While highly regarded locally and by fellow musicians, lack of hit records under his own name kept him from the national fame.

 In 2000 Moore was inducted into the Louisiana Blues Hall of Fame.

 He is featured in the documentary segment Going Back to New Orleans: The Deacon John Film and the concert CD, Deacon John's Jump Blues (2003).

 As of 2024 he remains a local favorite on the New Orleans music scene.
 On July 25, 2006 Moore became president of the local branch of the American Federation of Musicians.

 On April 10, 2007, Moore's son Keith was shot and killed at the age of 42, in New Orleans.
 Keith was locally famous in New Orleans as ambient noise artist, Jambox Pyramid, and member of the punk band Manchild.
 In addition, Keith co-founded the experimental music event Noizefest in 2005 with local producer Sir Stephen, as an alternative, modern addition to the Jazzfest festivities.

 In January 2008, Deacon John was selected to close the Inauguration of Louisiana Governor Bobby Jindal by performing "God Bless America" with the 156th Army Band and a Navy fly-over of jets, and later headline the Governor's Inaugural Ball.

 In 2008, in ceremonies and performance at the New Orleans Center for Creative Arts, Deacon John was inducted into The Louisiana Music Hall of Fame.